-NOTE: With NEXT CUT enabled, the saw head will move to the next sawing position if you press the UP or DOWN joystick button.
-If the blade needs to move up to reach the NEXT CUT, even if you push the DOWN button, the saw head will move up.
+NOTE: With NEXT CUT (or LAST CUT) enabled, the saw head will move to the next sawing position if you press the UP or DOWN joystick button.
+If the blade needs to move up to reach the NEXT CUT (or LAST CUT), even if you push the DOWN button, the saw head will move up.